vksstudios/privacy/pingora.md

 *   **Encryption at Rest**: All sensitive data is stored in a secure PostgreSQL environment.
 *   **Encryption in Transit**: All communication between the web/mobile app and our API is performed over SSL/TLS.
-*   **Biometric Security**: On mobile devices, we support FaceID/Fingerprint authentication for app entry.
-Note: Pingora **does not** store your biometric data; this is handled locally by your device's hardware.

 ---